Battle of Uhud: Meccan march to Medina

+Muhammed, aware of the logistical difficulties the Quryash would face in any siege attempt, had originally intended to remain in Medina and use its fortifications to make a stand.
+Many Muslims who had missed the Battle of Badr were however eager for an open battle against the Meccans and begged for the chance to do so.
+Some of Muhammed's companions argued that the initial strategy to be more prudent.
+Eventually Muhammad relented to the demands to go out to fight and donned his armour.

 Muslim encampment at Uhud

+Three contingents of Muslim troops, totalling 1,000 men strong, were assembled.
+Muhammed personally screened the troops before the battle and removed those who he deemed too young to fight, including Abd Allah, the son of Umar ibn al-Khattab.
+Only 100 men in the entire army had chain mail and the rest were without armour.

-A group of approximately 1,000 Muslim men set out northward from Madinah toward Mount Uhud late on Friday, 21 December 624.
+The Muslim army set out northward from Medina toward Mount Uhud late on Friday, 21 December 624.
 Early the next morning, they took a position on the lower slopes of the hill of Uhud.
-Shortly before the battle commenced, 'Abdallah ibn Ubayy, chief of the Khazraj, along with 300 other men, withdrew their support for Muhammad and returned to Medina, with reports suggesting Ibn Ubayy's discontent with the plan to march out from Medina to meet the Meccans.
+Shortly before the battle commenced, Abd Allah ibn Ubayy, chief of the Khazraj, along with 300 other men, withdrew their support for Muhammad and returned to Medina, with reports suggesting Ibn Ubayy's discontent with the plan to march out from Medina to meet the Meccans.
 Ibn Ubayy and his followers would later receive censure in the Qur'an for this act.

 What ye suffered on the day the two armies met, was with the leave of Allah, in order that He might test the believers.
 And in order that He might test the Hypocrites also, these were told: "Come, fight in the way of Allah, or (at least) drive (The foe from your city)."
 They said: "Had we known how to fight, we should certainly have followed you."
 They were that day nearer to Disbelief than to Faith, saying with their mouths what was not in their hearts but Allah hath full knowledge of all they conceal.
 (They are) the ones that say, of their brethren slain, while they themselves sit (at ease): "If only they had listened to us they would not have been slain."
 Say: "Avert death from your own selves, if ye speak the truth."